- Watercolor paper*

 STEP 3: Add the food coloring in drops around the tray.
 Pick different colors each time for new design results!

 STEP 4: Add drops of dish soap on top of the food coloring drops and watch the magic begin.
+Observe how the food coloring moves around in the milk to create a rainbow effect.

-STEP 6: Place your paper sheet on top of the milk, press down, and quickly pull out to set aside on a towel to dry.
+STEP 6: Place your paper sheet on top of the milk, press down, and quickly pull it out to set aside on a towel to dry.

 STEP 7: Let it dry!
 (After a few days of drying the paper won’t smell from milk anymore!)